Feyerabend/vm/jvm1/README.md

 Much more information can be deduced, but we will stop at this.

+### the constant pool

 If we have a closer look at a simple *implementation* 'classread-constant-pool.py' to the corresponding *specification* https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html (also noted with in comments in the code), we can see that they are close enough to give us insights of the benefits from good specifications.
-Java has though suffered from bad implementations at times, included this time, but for good reasons.
+Java has though suffered from bad implementations at times, included this one, but now for good educational reasons.
 Therefore things such as automated verifications, extended control over the implementation or hardened editions from one vendor might also be parts of the actual software *in production*.

 The program 'classread-constant-pool.py' gives us a little more information than previously (cf. above with `javap`):